-C22 Comparison of E-PRTR national totals with totals of EU-ETS (CO2)
+C22 Comparison of E-PRTR national totals with totals of EU-ETS (CO2(equivalent) air emissions)

-Cross-checks national activity/sector CO2 totals (including biomass CO2 fraction) reported under E-PRTR with EU-ETS sector totals for CO2.
+Cross-checks national activity/sector CO2 (equivalent) air emission totals (including biomass CO2 fraction) reported under E-PRTR with EU-ETS sector totals for CO2.
 (This is in fact not a facility specific check).

-Purpose: The main objective of this check is verifying the consistency of reporting on CO2 emissions and highlight differences and/or identify installations/facilities which are potentially missing under either E-PRTR or EU-ETS reporting.
+Purpose: The main objective of this check is verifying the consistency of reporting on CO2 air emissions and to highlight differences and/or identify installations/facilities which are potentially missing under either E-PRTR or EU-ETS reporting.

-The EU emission trading scheme (ETS) is regulated by Directive 2003/87/EC.
+The EU emission trading system (ETS) is regulated by Directive 2003/87/EC.
 Activities and gases covered by the EU-ETS are listed in Annex I of the directive (and Annex I of this report).
 Some constraints apply to the comparisons.
 Not all facilities covered by the E-PRTR reporting are included in the EU-ETS and the unit for which the data are reported differs (facility for E-PRTR and installation for EU-ETS).

-For the comparisons the data contained in the EEA's "EU-ETS data viewer" 3 (which provides verified CO_2 emissions by Member States) is used.
+For the comparisons the data contained in the EEA's "EU-ETS data viewer"2 (which provides verified CO2 emissions by Member States) is used.